TECHNIQUE & KNOW-HOW

 25–30 sec

 9 bars is the reference pressure.
-A quality machine must maintain this stable pressure throughout extraction.
-Machines rated for 15 bars rarely extract at that actual pressure.
+A quality machine must maintain this pressure stable throughout the extraction.
+Machines with 15 bars rarely extract at this real pressure in practice.

 IDEAL PRESSURE